holochain/holochain/docs/specs/src/hwp_2_overview.md

 will be found out, and because all data includes Provenance, any bad actors can be definitively identified and ejected from the system.

-See the System Details section for more information on how publishing fragments the Source Chain data into the collectively stored data format, and how this works to provide eventual consistency, and the sections in System Correctness below for details on detection of malicious actors.
+See the [Formal Design Elements](hwp_4_formal.md) section for more information on how we publish convert Source Chain data and publish it into the collectively stored data on the DHT, and how this works to provide eventual consistency, and the sections in [System Correctness](hwp_3_correctness.md) details on detection of malicious actors.

-[^4]: You can think of this somewhat like correspondence chess, but with
-    substantial more formality.

-[^5]: In many cryptographic systems hash-chains are thought of as having
-    "headers" and "entries".
-Historically in Holochain development we also originally used that nomenclature, but realized that the name "header" comes from an implementation detail in building hash chains.
-Ontologically what's actually happening is that in building such intrinsic integrity data structures, not only must we record the "content" of what is to be written, but we must also record data about the act of writing itself, i.e. who is doing the writing, when they did so, and what they previously wrote.
-Thus, in keeping with the core ontology of agent-centricity we switched to using the term "Action" instead of Header, but we retain the name Entry for that which is written.